MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

                 md_algorithm='sha256'
             ),
             # note: this signer will not perform any cryptographic operations,
-            # it's just there to handle certificates and provide size estimates
+            # it's just there to bundle certificates with the generated CMS
-            # The signature
+            # object and to provide size estimates
             signer=signers.ExternalSigner(
                 signing_cert=..., ...,
                 # placeholder value, appropriate for a 2048-bit RSA key